 ⋑ Irrevocable Bids

 Lots with this symbol indicate that a party has provided Sotheby’s with an irrevocable bid on the lot that will be executed during the sale at a value that ensures that the lot will sell.
 The irrevocable bidder, who may bid in excess of the irrevocable bid, may be compensated for providing the irrevocable bid by receiving a contingent fee, a fixed fee or both.
 From time to time, a Sotheby’s shareholder may be an irrevocable bidder.
 If the irrevocable bidder is the successful bidder, any contingent fee, fixed fee or both (as applicable) for providing the irrevocable bid may be netted against the irrevocable bidder’s obligation to pay the full purchase price for the lot and the purchase price reported for the lot shall be net of any such fees.
 From time to time, Sotheby’s may enter into irrevocable bid agreements that cover multiple lots.
-In such instances, the compensation Sotheby’s will pay the irrevocable bidder is allocated to the lots for which the irrevocable bidder is not the successful purchaser.
-Under such circumstances, the total compensation to the irrevocable bidder will not exceed the total buyer’s premium and other amounts paid to Sotheby’s in respect of any lots for which the irrevocable bidder is not the successful bidder.
-If the irrevocable bid is not secured until after the printing of the auction catalogue, Sotheby’s will notify bidders that there is an irrevocable bid on the lot by one or more of the following means: a pre-sale or pre-lot announcement, by written notice at the auction or by including an irrevocable bid symbol in the e-catalogue for the sale prior to the auction.
+In such instances, the compensation Sotheby's will pay the irrevocable bidder is allocated to the lots for which the irrevocable bidder is not the successful purchaser.
+Under such circumstances, the total compensation to the irrevocable bidder will not exceed the total buyer's premium and other amounts paid to Sotheby’s in respect of any lots for which the irrevocable bidder is not the successful bidder.
+If this online-only auction has a printed and/or PDF catalogue and the irrevocable bid is not secured until after such catalogue is finalized, the symbol will be included on the lot’s specific webpage and a notice will be added to the Sotheby’s webpage for the auction.
 From time to time, Sotheby’s or any affiliated company may provide the irrevocable bidder with financing related to the irrevocable bid.
 In addition, from time to time, an irrevocable bidder may have knowledge of the amount of a guarantee.
 If the irrevocable bidder is advising anyone with respect to the lot, Sotheby’s requires the irrevocable bidder to disclose his or her financial interest in the lot.
 If an agent is advising you or bidding on your behalf with respect to a lot identified as being subject to an irrevocable bid, you should request that the agent disclose whether or not he or she has a financial interest in the lot.

 ⊻ Interested Parties